ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-08-30-faq-what-our-clients-want-to-know-before-signing-a-contract.md

 ### 2. What makes you different from freelancers?

 When you work with a team like ours, the whole company is responsible for the result.
 This prevents a situation when a dishonest developer just disappears.
-In addition, you don’t have to be dependent on a single developer in case he/she is on vacation or on a sick leave – the company will provide a highly qualified professional to substitute the absent team member.
+In addition, you don't have to be dependent on a single developer in case he/she is on vacation or on a sick leave – the company will provide a highly qualified professional to substitute the absent team member.

 ### 3. What do we need to start a project in the shortest amount of time?